nirmata/kyverno-charts/charts/venafi-adapter/README.md

     additionalCertSecretName: <"" or e.g. default/addl-venafi-cert-secret/addl-cert-secret-key>

 # 4. Apply the CR
-kubectl -n <namespace> create imagekey.yaml
+kubectl -n nirmata-venafi-adapter create imagekey.yaml

 # 5. Check that the CR is created
-kubectl -n <namespace> get imagekey
+kubectl -n nirmata-venafi-adapter get imagekey

 # 6. Ensure that the first job runs and downloads the specified key to configmap specified
-kubectl -n <namespace> get cm <config map name in CR> -o yaml
+kubectl -n nirmata-venafi-adapter get cm <config map name in CR> -o yaml

 # 7. Create a Kyverno imageverify policy referring to the configmap field.
 [See this](https://kyverno.io/policies/other/verify_image/)